 The increases in Omni RPE from the beginning of the work shift were also greater at the end of the work shift (T3) as compared to the other time (p-value < 0.0001) as shown in Figure 5.
 Moreover, at T3, the increases in Omni RPE from the beginning of the shift were significantly smaller in the Ground workers than in the Ladder and Platform groups (p-value = 0.05).

-3.2 Association between objective metabolic load and subjective overall effort
+3.2 Association between metabolic load and subjective overall effort

 Without adjusting for neither work period (T1, T2 and T3) nor harvesting method (Ground, Ladder and Platform), the correlation coefficient between the % HRR and the Borg RPE difference was 0.152, with the statistically insignificant p-value of 0.20.
 Similarly, the correlation coefficient between the % HRR and the Omni RPE difference was 0.169, also with the statistically insignificant p-value of 0.16.